Long COVID

 Fatigue Symptoms

-• Being unable to work, or having to take days off sick
+- Being unable to work, or having to take days off sick due to fatigue

-• Not being able to socialise or partake in hobbies and leisure activities
+- Not being able to socialise or partake in hobbies and leisure activities due to fatigue

-• Not being able to do housework or look after children
+- Not being able to do housework or look after children due to fatigue

-• Spending several hours a day sleeping or resting
+- Spending several hours a day sleeping or resting, unable to do any activity

-• Worsening of symptoms following even minor physical or mental exertion
+- Worsening of fatigue symptoms following even minor physical or mental exertion

 What will happen when I am referred?